 Born in Palma de Mallorca in 1977, the violinist and conductor Gabriel Estarellas Pascual moved to Madrid at a very early age, where he began his musical studies.
 During his violin career he has given many performances as a soloist with orchestras, guest concertmaster, recitals and chamber music concerts with different ensembles in Europe and the United States.
 In 2002 he traveled to Switzerland to continue his studies and in 2004 he founded the string quartet Estarellas Quartett, in which he is still first violin.
 The quartet was awarded in the important Swiss competitions: ORPHEUS Swiss Chamber Music Competition and Kammermusikwettbewerb des Migros-Kulturprozent in 2007.

-Also renowned is his facet as a conductor, Gabriel Estarellas Pascual has conducted important orchestral ensembles such as the Sinfonieorchester St. Gallen (Switzerland), Polish Philharmonic Symphony Baltic (Poland), Rousse Philharmonic Orchestra (Bulgaria), Akademisches Sinfonieorchester Sofia (Bulgaria), Camerata Antonio Soler (Spain), among others.
-In 2008, he was appointed principal conductor and artistic director of the Jugendorchester Thurgau and in 2014 of the Orchesterverein Zürich.
+Also renowned is his facet as a conductor, Gabriel Estarellas Pascual has conducted important orchestral ensembles such as the Sinfonieorchester St. Gallen (Switzerland), Orquestra Simfònica de les Illes Balears (Spain), Polish Philharmonic Symphony Baltic (Poland), Rousse Philharmonic Orchestra (Bulgaria), Akademisches Sinfonieorchester Sofia (Bulgaria), Camerata Antonio Soler (Spain), among others.
+In 2008, he was appointed principal conductor and artistic director of the Jugendorchester Thurgau and from 2014 to 2024 he has been chief conductor of the Orchesterverein Zürich.
 His repertoire covers all periods and styles, from baroque to contemporary, symphonic and operatic music.
 Thanks to his outstanding pedagogical and artistic activity together with the Jugendorchester Thurgau, he was awarded in 2013 with the Culture Prize of Thurgau and in 2016 with the Culture Prize of the city of Amriswil.

 Gabriel Estarellas Pascual is gifted with impressive natural musicality and great social competence.
 His orchestral conducting is prominent and his relationship with the orchestra is one of great trust.
 Probably what characterizes him most is his love of music and an enthusiasm that transfers immediately to the orchestra09.06.2020.
 Thomas Grossenbacher, solo cellist at the Tonhalle Orchester Zürich (ZHdK).